 Venue is key.
 It is this way everywhere.
 But it is particularly so in Maryland.
 In this state, plaintiffs want to be in Baltimore City or Prince George’s County.
 Some people kid themselves that “in the right case” another venue can be better.
 But this is mostly delusional.

 The first problem many auto tort lawyers have is that it is not in their wheelhouse.
 Very few garden variety accident claims find their way into federal court.
-The federal courts make you jump though a lot of hoops with respect to Rule 26 disclosures and other obligations.
+The federal courts make you jump through a lot of hoops regarding Rule 26 disclosures and other obligations.
 Some of these obligations are evidentiary.
-As a breed, plaintiffs’ lawyers think the federal rules of evidence are are more exactly both in letter and in application.
+As a breed, plaintiffs’ lawyers think the federal rules of evidence are more exactly both in letter and in application.
 Another basis for the reluctancy of Plaintiffs’ attorneys is if you are a lawyer on the Eastern Shore, you really don’t want to track all the way to Baltimore.
 (Insurance companies don’t care.
 They will just hire a lawyer in Baltimore or Greenbelt.
 Or not.
 Either way.)

 The Big Issue in Jackson

-That should be fatal to removal in any case where the amount plead in the ad damnum clause is not more than $75,000.
+That should be fatal to removal in any case where the amount plead in the ad damnum clause is no more than $75,000.
 Defendants still thought the case should be removed to federal court.
 Why?
-Defendants are bugged, with some reason, that after a verdict above $75,000 the plaintiff could technically just amend their Complaint even after the verdict.
+Defendants are bugged, with some reason, that after a verdict exceeding $75,000 the plaintiff could technically just amend their Complaint even after the verdict.
 So, at a minimum, the defendant wanted the court to put a $75,000 cap on the case.

-The court ruled in an opinion by Judge Ellen Lipton Hollander that defendant had to prove that it was a “legal certainty” that the plaintiff would actually recover more than $75,000 if she prevailed.
-Proving the value of damages to a legal certainty in a tort case is an impossible task.
+The court ruled in an opinion by Judge Ellen Lipton Hollander that the defendant had to prove that it was a “legal certainty” that the plaintiff would actually recover more than $75,000 if she prevailed.
+Proving the value of damages to legal certainty in a tort case is an impossible task.
 Alternatively, the defendant argued that if the case is kept in state court, the award should be limited to $75,000 and not a penny more.
-Again, the court disagreed and cited Maryland’s long standing policy of allowing post-verdict amendments to pleadings.
+Again, the court disagreed and cited Maryland’s long-standing policy of allowing post-verdict amendments to pleadings.

 The court stressed that while a plaintiff in Maryland is permitted to amend the complaint post-verdict to accurately reflect the value of the damages, there is no rule that says a court must allow a plaintiff to amend the complaint post-verdict.
-For the court, the fact that a post-verdict amendment request may be denied was sufficient to guard against plaintiff’s lawyers who deliberately request damages at or below $75,000 to avoid removal to federal court.
+For the court, that a post-verdict amendment request may be denied sufficed to guard against plaintiff’s lawyers who deliberately request damages at or below $75,000 to avoid removal to federal court.
 Since a plaintiff, the court argued, may or may not be permitted to amend the complaint post-verdict, he “under-claims” his damages to avoid federal court “at his own peril.”